-Ok, so perhaps not technically ‘a sea view’ as such, but the boating lake this chilled-out family-friendly restaurant sits besides in Poole Park is made up of sea water AND is right next to the sea, so I figure it counts.
+Ok, so perhaps not technically an ocean vista, but for Poole restaurants with a view, this one overlooks the marine boating lake, which is made up of sea water AND is right next to the sea, so I figure it counts.
 Set over two glass-fronted floors, The Kitchen serves European-inspired breakfasts, lunches and snacks, with 20% off on a Saturday morning for those that have braved the Park Run!

 There’s also an outdoor area for a cheery al fresco waterside beverage or two and the onsite Scoops Ice Cream Parlour when you need a pleasing selection of ice cream.
 I’ve known the menu to have some ‘unusual’ flavour combos, but generally, for an easy family-friendly meal out, you can’t go too wrong.

 To burn off energy in this pretty spot in summer, take to the water!
 You’ll find swan pedalos, paddle boards and kayaks all for hire on the boating lake, right next door.